tsouche/learn-docker/tutorial.md

 A container runs natively on Linux and shares the kernel of the host machine with other containers.
 It runs a discrete process, taking no more memory than any other executable, making it lightweight.

-By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to hosclear t resources through a hypervisor.
+By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
 In general, VMs provide an environment with more resources than most applications need.

 In this tutorial, we will start with running *containers* on your machine.
-In order to illustrate concepts like *stacks* or *services*, we will thenn actually generate *several VMs* on your machine, which will simulate a *cluster of servers* on top of which you will dispatch and execute (we say *'orchestrate'*) several containers.
+In order to illustrate concepts like *stacks* or *services*, we will then actually generate *several VMs* on your machine, which will simulate a *cluster of servers* on top of which you will dispatch and execute (we say *'orchestrate'*) several containers.

 ### 1.2 - Prepare your Docker environment